Comprehensive nutrition tracking

 We are actively working on incorporating additional data sources into Nutrina, so you can look forward to an even more comprehensive food database in the near future.

 Nutrina uses the Canadian Nutrient File (CNF) as its primary source of nutrient data.
-The CNF is a comprehensive nutrition database, and a significant portion of its data derives from the USDA (U.S. Department Of Agriculture).
+The CNF is a comprehensive nutrition database, and a significant portion of its data derives from the USDA (U.S. Department of Agriculture).

 However, it's important to note that these figures represent average values.
 Exact nutrient content can vary based on numerous factors such as the variety of the food, cooking methods, and more.
 Therefore, while Nutrina provides reliable estimates, they are intended for use as a general reference for healthy individuals only, not as medical advice.
 Nutrina is not intended for medical use.
 If you have a medical condition or suspect a deficiency, please consult with a health professional.